SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/apache-tomcat-opentelemetry.md

 In this step we will be configuring the yaml required for Tomcat Collection.

-Path of the log file configured to capture tomcat logs is needed to be given here.
+The path of the log file configured to capture tomcat logs is needed to be given here.

 The files are typically located in `/usr/share/tomcat/logs/*`.
 If you're using a customized path, check the Tomcat.conf file for this information.
 You can add any custom fields which you want to tag along with the data ingested in sumo.